 Banking With SoFi

 Want to find room in your budget for a little more java?
-When you open a SoFi bank account with direct deposit, you’ll earn a hyper competitive interest rate and pay no fees, which can help your money grow faster.
+When you open a SoFi bank account with direct deposit, you’ll earn a competitive APY and pay no fees, which can help your money grow faster.
 You’ll also have access to the Allpoint network of 55,000+ ATMs globally.
 Plus, SoFi Checking and Savings accounts offer one easy, convenient place to spend and save, along with tools to help you budget better.

 Is it cheaper to make or buy coffee?